Life at sea in the 1960s...

 Post date: Feb 26, 2013 9:1:9 PM

-Like the earlier DVDs produced by Captain Welch, this one will be of interest to anyone who has been at sea, and those who have seen the industry from the shore and wondering what life was like for seafarers.
+Like the earlier videos produced by Captain Welch, this one will be of interest to anyone who has been at sea, and those who have seen the industry from the shore and wondering what life was like for seafarers.
 Joe has captured a time which is now part of our history, that time before mass air travel and globalisation (before every young cadet had "a McDonalds' Big mac in every port"!)
 Friends, family and historians will enjoy watching the show...

-This DVD picks up the story where Part 1 left off, covering Joe's time as a junior officer on various P&O passenger liners in the mid to late-1960s.
+This video picks up the story where Part 1 left off, covering Joe's time as a junior officer on various P&O passenger liners in the mid to late-1960s.
 His collection of photographs, drawings and paintings include images of the 1937-built ss Stratheden through to the much-loved ss Canberra.
 In addition to the ships themselves and the ports they call in, there are photographs of passengers and crew.
 The 'cargo' we see ranges from pedigree dogs through to a 'Mr Whippy' ice cream van!

 4th Officer Joe Welch on the